AlsammanAlsamman/KASPspoon/README.md

 # Spoon
-FOR LINUX
+#FOR LINUX
-#You need to install perl 5, version 18, subversion 2 (v5.18.2) on linux
-#To install and TK Module is Required or You can run "Spoon-without-GUI.pl" which does not need to install Tk from CPAN but you need to configure your run through Config/config.info
+#You need to install perl 5, version 18, subversion 2 (v5.18.2) and TK Module.
+Or You can run spoon with "Spoon-without-GUI.pl" which does not need to install Tk from CPAN but you need to configure your run through config.info

 ########## INSTALL On linux